One of the most recognisable garden plants, learn how to grow lavender and you can greatly enhance the pleasure your backyard brings.

-Lavender is a great plant for informal hedging, edging flower beds and herb gardens, and lining paths, but can also be planted in borders or in pots on a patio.
-As it can tolerate drought conditions and poor soil it’s a good choice for hot, gravel gardens and coastal areas plus looks beautiful underplanting roses.
+Lavender is a great plant for informal hedging, edging flower beds and herb gardens, and lining paths, but can also be planted in borders or as part of container gardening ideas.
+As it can tolerate drought conditions and poor soil, it’s a good choice for hot, gravel garden ideas and coastal garden ideas, plus looks beautiful with rose garden ideas.

-Before buying a lavender plant, do your research as different cultivators will suit different situations and some are hardier than others – English varieties (Lavandula angustifolia) such as Lavender ‘Hidcote’ and ‘Munstead’ are the hardiest.
+Before buying a lavender plant, do your research as different cultivars will suit different situations and some are hardier than others.

 How to grow lavender from cuttings

-Lavender can easily be grown from cuttings, which is a cheap and easy way of replicating your favorite plant.
+If you wondering how to grow lavender grown from cuttings, you'll be pleased to learn it is easy to do, and a cheap and easy way of replicating your favorite plant.

-The best way to do this is to take semi-ripe side shoot cuttings from new summer growth – this means the stems are soft at the top but firm at the base, with the strip of bark attached.
-This strip of bark is where your new roots will grow from.
+The best method is to take semi-ripe side shoot cuttings from new summer growth – this means the stems are soft at the top but firm at the base, with the strip of bark attached.
+This strip of bark is where the new roots will grow from.

-Remove the cutting's lower leaves to give you a three inches of bare stem, dip it into rooting hormone and plant in pots filled with gritted compost (each pot should be able to take more than one cutting).
+- Remove the cutting's lower leaves to give you 3in (8cm) of bare stem, dip it into rooting hormone and plant in pots filled with gritted compost – each pot should be able to take more than one cutting.

 How to grow lavender from seed

-Lavenders are more commonly bought as plants, but growing from seed can be a cheaper alternative.
-Sow in trays from Feb - July over moist compost, but do not cover as seeds need light to germinate.
+Lavenders are more commonly bought as plants, but it’s worth knowing how to grow and care for lavender from seed, which can be a cheaper alternative.
+Sow in trays from February to July over moist compost, but do not cover as seeds need light to germinate.

 Seeds can take from two weeks to three months to germinate; if germination does not occur, consider cold stratifying by moving the tray to the refrigerator for four weeks, then back into the warm.
-Transplant seedlings into individual 8cm pots.
-Harden off the plants and plant out when danger of frost has passed, spacing to 45cm.
+Transplant seedlings into individual 3in (8cm) pots.
+Harden off the plants and plant out when danger of frost has passed, spacing to 18in (45cm).

-Alternatively sow 5mm deep into a prepared seed bed.
+Alternatively sow 0.2in (5mm) deep into a prepared seed bed.